wlee88/the-movie-db/README.md

   overriding stale data without asking the user - the reason being that the user won't understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
+- Would be great to remember where the user's position was, and cache all of the infinite scroll results so that the user can go back to that very position.

 ## Code scaffolding